mohitjain/mohitjain/_posts/2013-01-15-adding-validations-in-your-ajax-based-controllers-ajaxify-your-site.md

 $('#new_product_link').after('');
 {% endhighlight %}

-All we are checking is if errors count is same then then add new product as row else remove the previous and render the form again and that form will show errors ;)
+All we are checking is if errors count is the same then-then add new product as row else remove the previous and render the form again and that form will show errors ;)
-In the same way we can add validations for update.js.erb
+In the same way, we can add validations for update.js.erb

 {% highlight javascript %}